Why Vote Low Traffic?

 - Template press releases for launching your campaign, and for reporting progress on your campaign (and drumming up more responses) about a week before the election.

-They are designed to be adapted to your local situation.
 If you would like further information or support in using these resources, please email hello@lowtrafficfuture.org.uk.

 Introducing the